omcdrucifer/Bank-Calculator/README.md

 11-25-24

 At this point I think I've done as much as I can with this little program.
 It probably went a bit faster than the course designers intended.
 But being that I had a week head start and decided it fit the criteria of the assignment, I decided to just build on what I already had.

+I am renaming this repo so that instead of focusing on one portfolio project, I can use it to store them all.
+Renaming to "Codecademy Portfolio Projects".

+As such, I am restructuring the folder system on the tree so that each one is labeled for the appropriate project.